wendahere/JAWS/path/to/Sean.md

 1. It does not charge properly
 2. It does not output 8V and the voltage was always decreasing.
 It also does not have current flowing through when it is at active mode.

-Thus, I needed to change the
+Thus, I needed to change the power circuit and that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NDA3NTExMSwtMjAwOTYyMTc2MSwtND
+eyJoaXN0b3J5IjpbLTE0NzQwMjA4MDEsLTIwMDk2MjE3NjEsLT
-YxMDg2MDcxLDczODI5MzIwNiwxNTM5NDc3NDA5LC0xMjkxOTI3
+Q2MTA4NjA3MSw3MzgyOTMyMDYsMTUzOTQ3NzQwOSwtMTI5MTky
-NjM4LDMzOTQwOTA5NywtMTU4MjIxMTg3NywtNjUwMTEyNTE5LD
+NzYzOCwzMzk0MDkwOTcsLTE1ODIyMTE4NzcsLTY1MDExMjUxOS
-EwOTYwNDM1NjMsMTExNDY4MTk4OCw2MzA1MDg3OTMsLTU0MjEx
+wxMDk2MDQzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIx
-MDg5OCwyMTIzNDY5OCwxOTQyMTM0MTQyLDE5MDQ1MjI3NTcsMT
+MTA4OTgsMjEyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LD
-gwNDU0OTcwMiwtMTczMjAxMDI2NCw5MTI4NjczNjIsLTU4NjYz
+E4MDQ1NDk3MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2
-ODUzN119
+Mzg1MzddfQ==
 -->